seapagan/bundle-repo/README.md

 token = "your-github-token"
-extend_exclude = ["*.md", "*.txt", "docs/*"]  # Additional patterns to exclude exclude = ["*.exe", "*.dll", "node_modules/*"]  # File patterns to exclude
+extend_exclude = ["*.md", "*.txt", "docs/*"]  # Additional patterns to exclude exclude = ["*.exe", "*.dll", "node_modules/*"]  # File patterns to exclude utf8 = true  # Force UTF-8 encoding for all text files
 ```

 All settings are optional.
 Settings are applied in the following order of